 Faculty mentors for advanced graduate students

-Advanced Graduate students are advised and mentored by their Research Adviser and their Faculty Mentor.
+Advanced Graduate students are advised and mentored by their Research Advisor and their Faculty Mentor.
 Students forming their Supervisory Committees must designate one of the members, other than the Chair, as a Faculty Mentor.

 The difference between advising and mentoring can be summarized as follows (drawn from graduate school documents): advising "focuses on the activities, requirements, and attainment of satisfactory progress through the steps needed to achieve a graduate degree," whereas mentoring "focuses on the human relationships, commitments, and resources that help graduate students find success and fulfillment in the academic and professional pursuits."
 Research Advisors certainly play an important mentoring as well as advising role, but the department considers it important, as a minimum, to have another faculty member who explicitly takes on a mentoring role.
 In addition, all students are encouraged to seek, as needed, further mentoring from others in the department (fellow students, postdoctoral researchers, staff) and the broader UW community.

 The Mentor on your Committee should agree to take on some responsibility to look out for your overall professional health during your time here doing research.
 There are no hard and fast rules about mentoring, but it might involve the faculty member seeking you out proactively on an occasional (but regular) basis to discuss your progress and needs.
 He or she would also be available as a friendly and supportive sounding board, offering constructive criticism, suggesting contacts as needed, and helping you think about future career options.

 For a complete PDF version of Physics Ph.D.
 Program Information, Policies, and Procedures